vuejs/v2.vuejs.org/src/guide/migration.md

 ### `$dispatch` and `$broadcast` <sup>deprecated</sup>

-`$dispatch` and `$broadcast` are being deprecated in favor of more explicity cross-component communication and more maintainable state management solutions, such as [Vuex](https://github.com/vuejs/vuex).
+`$dispatch` and `$broadcast` are being deprecated in favor of more explicitly cross-component communication and more maintainable state management solutions, such as [Vuex](https://github.com/vuejs/vuex).

 The problem is event flows that depend on a component's tree structure can be hard to reason about and very brittle when the tree becomes large.
 It simply doesn't scale well and we don't want to set you up for pain later. `$dispatch` and `$broadcast` also do not solve communication between sibling components.